PyNoon/curriculum/week_7/tutorial.md

   the user interface accept *any* function that can transform the entered text into some output.
 * This will:
-  * Logically separate our interface code from our business logic.
+  * Logically separate our interface code from our "business logic".
   * Make our form re-usable for different actions.
   * Make it easier to test both our interface and classifier.